geraintpalmer/prelim2/assessment.md

 8. Draw the boxplot of the data.

-Question D (4)
+Question E (4)
 ==============

-For each of the tests below, give an example scenario of when that test would be appropriate, and state the null and alternative hypotheses:
+For each of the tests below, give an example scenario of when that test would be appropriate, state the null and alternative hypotheses, and whether it is a one or two tailed test:

-1. A two-sample $$t$$-test.
+1. A paired-sample $$t$$-test.
 2. A $$\chi^2$$-test of independence.

 (As an example, for a _one-sample $$t$$-test_: A doctor would like to know if Cardiff University students have blood sugar levels above the guideline of 5mmol/L before meals.
-They measure the blood sugar of a sample of students at 11:30am on a particular day. $$H_0$$: the mean blood sugar level of Cardiff University students is equal to 5mmol/L, and $$H_1$$: the mean blood sugar level of Cardiff University students is greater than 5mmol/L.)
+They measure the blood sugar of a sample of students at 11:30am on a particular day. $$H_0$$: the mean blood sugar level of Cardiff University students is equal to 5mmol/L, and $$H_1$$: the mean blood sugar level of Cardiff University students is greater than 5mmol/L. This is a one-tailed test.)

-Question E (2)
+Question F (1)
 ==============

-Choose two types of sampling bias.
-For each, give an example of how and where this might arise.
+Choose a type of sampling bias and give an example of how and where this might arise.